 Rosario Talevi is a Berlin-based architect, curator, editor and educator interested in critical spatial practice (Rendell), transformative pedagogies and feminist futures.
 Her work advances architecture as a form of agency – in its transformative sense and in its capacity for acting otherwise (Schneider) and as a form of care – one that provides the political stakes to repair our broken world (Tronto).

-She is a graduate of the School of Architecture, Design & Urbanism at the University of Buenos Aires.
-As a DAAD fellow at the Technical University Berlin, she investigated the different design strategies and spatial practices that have been transforming Berlin’s undervalued, transitional and forgotten spaces.
+Rosario is a graduate of the School of Architecture, Design & Urbanism at the University of Buenos Aires.
+As a DAAD fellow (2011-2013) at the Technical University Berlin, she investigated the different design strategies and spatial practices that have been transforming Berlin’s undervalued, transitional and forgotten spaces.

 Between 2019-2022 she co-directed Floating University, where she continues today to curate the Urban Practice programme and Climate Care, a festival engaged with theory and practice at the intersection of climate challenges, ethics of care and environmental humanities.

 Rosario worked as a frequent collaborator with raumlabor_berlin (2016-2011) on projects including the Urban School Ruhr, Chicago Architectural Biennial and Dialog as Form at the White City Center, Tel Aviv.
 She was research curator for the practice-based project Making Futures Bauhaus+ and was co-editor of the resultant publication (Spector, 2022).

 She has held teaching and research positions at the University of the Arts (UdK), the Technical University (TU) in Berlin, at the University of Buenos Aires (FADU/UBA).
 She was Guest Professor of Social Design (2021-22) at the Hochschule für bildende Künste (HFBK) in Hamburg.